torsdag den 12. februar 2026

 Taking the X-Men to the extreme

-Legendary X-Men writer Chris Claremont continued writing about the X-Men in X-Treme X-Men before wrapping up his long association with the mutants with a third run on Uncanny X-Men and a few spin-off books.
+Legendary X-Men writer Chris Claremont continued writing about the X-Men in X-Treme X-Men before making a return to Uncanny X-Men and writing some spin-off series.

 When Chris Claremont was removed as writer of Uncanny X-Men and X-Men vol.2 by new Editor-In-Chief of Marvel, Joe Quesada, in 2001, they talked about what Claremont could write instead.
 “One of Chris’ wishes was to write X-Men that wouldn’t be impaired by the ever-present continuity, or intertwining with all the other adventures of all the X-books,” Quesada told Wizard #111.
 “We said, “Chris has a good point, and he’s got some good ideas about it – let’s go with that.”
 We took him out of a situation where he’s having a hard time, and gave him a situation where he’s gonna flourish.”